Vitamin B12 is an essential nutrient that’s difficult to get in large amounts in many food sources, especially if you are a vegetarian or a vegan.

 Lower levels of vitamin B12 can cause anemia and fatigue, so it’s very important to keep high levels of this vitamin.
 B12 is also often used as an energy supplement, which is why it’s included in many different energy drinks.

 A lack of vitamin B12 can be associated with vague problems like weakness, dizziness, pale skin, and constipation (2).
 It’s one of the leading causes of anemia, which is a lack of red blood cells to supply oxygen to your muscles.
 This will manifest as weakness, fatigue, and poor performance during exercise.

+The prevalence of vitamin B12 deficiency is very high.
 The prevalence of vitamin B12 deficiency is estimated at close to six percent of the older population, and an additional 20% of people have “marginal” B12 levels, meaning they are right on the edge of low vitamin B12 (3).